 As you include photos and other images on your webpages, it is important that you include "alt" text.
 This is alternative text that will display for users with disabilities, who may use a screen reader application.
-It is important for accessibility compliance and is a good habit to get into for effective SEO.
+It is important for accessibility compliance and is a good habit to get into for effective SEO -- and a task that is easy to overlook.
 Including alt text is part of a healthy website and a successful SEO strategy.

 However, this is trickier than it sounds and should be carefully done.